Navish97/Fullstack-Project/README.md

 Our solution was built using Vue for the frontend and Spring Boot Maven for the backend API calls.

+The application was designed while keeping both PC and Phone formats in mind.

 ## Documentation

 ### Front-end
-As mentioned, our front-end runs on vue3.
+As mentioned, our front-end runs on Vue 3.
 For our frontend, we used a set of libraries and modules to enable ease of use.

 #### Some of the more important ones are:

-Typescript for typescript support
+- Typescript for typescript support

-Vue Router for defining routes
+- Vue Router for defining routes

-Pinia for state management
+- Pinia for state management

-Vitest for unit testing components
+- Vitest for unit testing components

-Axios for api calls
+- Axios for api calls

-Leaflet for displaying DD coordinates in maps
+- Leaflet for displaying DD coordinates in maps

-### Back-end
+## Back-end
 Our backend runs on Spring Boot Maven 3.
 During the project, we put a lot of emphasis on simplifying the use of different databases between production and development stages.
 Therefore the backend project runs on different databases depending on if it's deployed on server or runs locally.